johnshearing/PrivateKeyVault/README.md

   * [If you click on the image it will take you to a YouTube video which shows what's supposed to happen.](https://youtu.be/3MwJOj3t8cI)
   * <a href="https://youtu.be/3MwJOj3t8cI" target="_blank"><img src="/images/ReadmeImages/Vault2Phone.jpg"
 alt="Image of Vault passing qr-code to phone" width="240" height="180" border="10" /></a>
   * Highlight the menu option which says **Export Text File: Send QR-Code parade to screen** and press the **Enter** key.
   * Navigate to the file we exported named **bobs_public_key.txt** and press the **Enter** key.
   * You will see a dialog box asking you for how long you wish each QR-Code to be displayed.
-  * The very first QR-Code will show for 2 seconds not matter what you select.
+  * The very first QR-Code will show for 2 seconds no matter what you select.
   * This allows the camera time to focus and adjust to the light from the screen.
+  * Press the **Enter** key to select the default.
+  * You will see a dialog box asking if you would like to start the parade.
+  * Do not start the parade yet.
   * Press the video record button on your phone and let it record for a few seconds and then press the **Enter** key on your PrivateKeyVault to start the procession of QR-Codes.
   * When the procession ends press the stop button on your phone to end the recording.
   *